padok-team/dojo-terraform-aws-security/README.md

 # View the planned actions
 tf plan -var-file $(tf workspace show).tfvars

-# It should output:
-Plan: 7 to add, 0 to change, 0 to destroy.

 # check for planned actions, and if everything seems ok, say 'yes' to apply them
 tf apply -var-file $(tf workspace show).tfvars